pce-uw-jscript400/w5-authentication-authorization/readme.md

 * **Your Answer:**

+payload is the user data, then the secret or signature, and the options - when the token will expire

 ---

-- [ ] Right now our secret is not so secret.
+- [X] Right now our secret is not so secret.
 Add a new environment variable to your `nodemon.json` file that stores the secret code.
 Then, use it in your `auth.js` file. _NOTE: Make sure to restart your server!_

 ---

-- [ ] Modify the `/signup` route to return a token in place of the user information.
+- [X] Modify the `/signup` route to return a token in place of the user information.

 ---

-- [ ] We are now responding with JWTs when a user is properly **authenticated**.
+- [X] We are now responding with JWTs when a user is properly **authenticated**.
 We will use those JWTs to **authorize** whether or not someone is allowed to visit certain routes or gain certain information.

 * **Question:** Describe the difference between **authentication** and **authorization**, given the above context.

 * **Your Answer:**

+Authentication is just getting you access to the server.
+Authorization is what you have permission to access.

 ---

-- [ ] Add the following route to the top of your `auth.js` file.
+- [X] Add the following route to the top of your `auth.js` file.
 Then, make a request to this route in Postman.

   ```js
   router.get('/profile', async (req, res, next) => {